franklsm1/cloud-deploy-demo/README.md

     - choose an existing application or create a new one
     - choose Java for the platform (#11)
     - choose java 8 for the version
-    - select "N" when asked about codeCommit setup (see helpful links if interested in setting up an AWS pipeline)
+    - select "N" when asked about codeCommit setup (see link at the bottom if interested in setting up an AWS pipeline)
     - select "n" when asked about a key pair (unless you want to ssh into the instance at some point)
 2. Add the following config property to the newly created `.elasticbeanstalk/config.yml`:
     ```